How to Install VMware vCenter Server (Step-by-Step Guide)

 How to backup and restore vCenter Server?

-Although some IT admins don’t think it is necessary, if you want to backup vCenter, the following steps:
+Although some IT admins don’t think it is necessary, continuous and stable data backup ensures business continuity and quick restore critical production data in case of failures.
+If you want to backup vCenter, the following steps:

 1. Navigate to https://<vCenter-IP>:5480